Walkthrough Mode PRO

 To learn more about the other checkbox ('Keep direction'), please refer to the Heading tutorial.

 The Walkthrough mode automatic alignment works on any two (or more) photos in a tour that are mutually connected by hotspots.
 As shown on the image below, post A has a hotspot leading to post B and B has one leading back to post A.

 When the user moves from photo A to photo B by clicking on a hotspot, Walkthrough Mode will align the initial heading in post B to match the one from post A. This makes the transition seem natural - as if the user was moving in the actual space.

 When to use it?

-This feature works best for tours where photos are taken in close proximity of each other.
-For example in a real estate tour, a street walk or anywhere where you shoot 360 panoramas at regular intervals and where the respective shots are related to each other (i.e. are made in the same physical location and the location of one shot is visible from the location of the other.
+This feature works best for tours where photos are taken in close proximity to each other.
+For example in a real estate tour, a street walk or anywhere where you shoot 360 panoramas at regular intervals and where the respective shots are related to each other, that is: shots made in the same physical location and the location of one shot is visible from the location of the other.